m0lentum/starframe/plans.md

 - try making an actual game with multiple levels, see how the design scales (level loading from MES? game state management between loading, playing and paused? etc etc)
+- ability to 1. set and 2. dynamically reload settings (screen size, keybinds etc.)

 **open questions**
-- additions to MES format?
+- additions to MES format? maybe replace entirely with e.g. RON if I come up with something more robust?
 - some UI framework (conrod / imgui?) or write my own?
 - ~~graphics library?
 Piston feels too limited~~
     - glium implemented; possibly investigate vulkano in future